c0rNCh1p/TacOS/readme.md

 match the liveuser account, as liveuser will have been removed from the system.
 This means the shell will need to be manually logged into at startup.
-Additionally, to ensure everything works correctly, it should refreshed before running `startx` using `bash` (or the `reload` alias when the shell has been refreshed at least once after installing).
+Additionally, to ensure everything works correctly, it should refreshed before running `startx` using `bash` (or the `reload` alias if the shell has already been refreshed at least once).
 ##